West Cornwall · TR20

 Why Long Rock is its own job.

-Outside Conservation Area and AONB but the seafront is environmentally sensitive; flood zone constraints affect properties south of the railway line.
+Around Long Rock (TR20), outside Conservation Area and AONB but the seafront is environmentally sensitive; flood zone constraints affect properties south of the railway line.
 Ludgvan parish policy applies.
 For renovation specifically, coastal salt-laden air around Long Rock drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Long Rock project as a TR20-area job first — not a generic Cornwall job with a postcode bolted on.
+Reading Long Rock properly up front saves more time than any drawing tool ever will.
+Most of our renovation work in Long Rock lands on post-war estates, with detailing that has to nod to the wider Penzance streetscape.

 Planning note